camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ```

 The migration plan is not valid with respect to this instance because there is no instruction that applies to the instance of *Validate Address*.

+#### Instruction Applicability

+Migration instructions are used to migrate activity instances as well as transition instances (i.e. active asynchronous continuations).
+Some
+instructions can only be used to migrate transition instances but not activity instances.
+In general, activity instances can only be
+migrated if they are instances of the following activity types:

+* Embedded Sub Process
+* Multi-instance Body
+* User Task
+* Boundary Event

+Transition instances can be migrated for any activity type.

 #### Hierarchy Preservation